wjakob/nanobind/docs/api_extra.rst

    If not all of these properties are available, then a subset of the above methods will be omitted.
 Please refer to ``bind_map.h`` for details on the logic.
+The key type must always be copy-constructible, since the generated iterators store a copy of the last visited key.

    .. note::

       **Free-threading**: the bindings use :ref:`argument locks
       <argument-locks>` to make operations safe with respect to concurrent
       access in free-threaded interpreters.
-This safety guarantee also applies to key/value/item views.
+This safety guarantee also extends to to key/value/item views.

+      Map iterators raise a ``RuntimeError`` when they detect concurrent modification.
+This detection is best-effort and can miss modifications that preserve both the size and the last visited key.
+Such a miss affects which elements the iteration visits but never memory safety.

    .. warning::